-This series features columns by researcher Nadezhda Kirillova and dialogues with Professor Masashi Okuma, a member of the institute, and other members.
+This series features columns by researcher Nadezhda Kirillova and dialogues between Professor Masashi Okuma, a member of the institute, and other members.

 The theme of the third discussion is the "Japan-China Project."

 Over its 20-year "Japan-China Project," Dentsu Inc. has conducted active learning classes focused on the advertising industry.
-Initially, they taught advertising techniques primarily through classroom lectures to many Chinese students.
-Recently, however, they have shifted to designing the business itself while cultivating the next generation of talent.
+Initially, they taught advertising techniques to many Chinese students primarily through classroom lectures.
+Recently, however, they have been developing next-generation talent by engaging students in designing the business itself.

 From left: Professor Okuma, Ms. Ikeda, Mr. Moriguchi